data-apis/array-api/spec/extensions/fourier_transform_functions.md

 -   **n**: _int_

     -   Length of the transformed axis of the output.
-If given, the input will be either zero-padded or trimmed to this length before computing the Hermitian FFT.
+If given, the input will be either zero-padded or trimmed to this length before computing the Hermitian Fourier transform.
 Otherwise, it will default to `2 * (m - 1)` where `m` is the length of the input along the axis given by the `axis` keyword.
 Default: `None`.

 -   **axis**: _int_

-    -  Axis used to compute the fast fourier transform.
+    -  Axis used to compute the Fourier transform.
 If it is not specified, the last axis is used.
 Default: `-1`.

 -   **norm**: _str_